sethbilliau/Rbootcamp/README.md

 ## Acknowledgements & Other Resources
 Solutions are in the other resources folder.

-The Harvard Open Data Project provided the first dataset in this bootcamp.

 The more advanced Stat 111 RBootcamp is in the other resources folder.
 It was created by great TFS in that class (Sundar Solai, Shaoyang Ning, Everett Sussman).
 It's a great resource if you want to learn ggplot2 – something we won't really teach in this course, but you're welcome to learn to improve your graphics.
 We encourage you to use ggplot in your final projects.

 Vincent Viego, my Math 23c partner last year deserves credit for his contributions to our final project.
-He's a fantastic data scientist and software engineer.